Travel Approval (ITRAAC)

 Pre-Approval of Student Travel

-Any student planning to travel for University purposes to a USDOS Travel Warning Country is required to obtain approval from ITRAAC by completing the application process through the GPS Alliance Travel Approval website.
-In addition, travelers may be required to submit a request for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern as indicated by authorities other than the U.S. Department of State, such as the Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), and University of Minnesota authorities.
+Any student planning to travel for University purposes, as well as any faculty or staff member planning to lead or travel with any University students, to a U.S. Department of State (USDOS) Level 3 or 4 Travel Advisory location must obtain approval from the International Travel Risk Assessment and Advisory Committee (ITRAAC) by completing the application process outlined on the GPS Alliance Travel Approval website.
+In addition, travelers may be required to submit a request for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern, as indicated by authorities other than the U.S. Department of State, such as the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), and University of Minnesota authorities.

-- Students working through an education abroad office will have the application prepared by the education abroad office.
-Units will receive ITRAAC approval prior to promoting a program in country requiring approval using the Application Procedure for Unit-Sponsored Programs.
+- By the organizing unit: Students working through an education abroad office will have the application prepared by the education abroad office.
+For a program in a location that requires ITRAAC approval, units will receive ITRAAC approval, using the Application Procedure for Unit-Sponsored Programs, before promoting the program.

-- Students not included in one of the above applications should apply individually using the Application Procedure for Individual Students.
+- By the individual: Students not included in one of the above applications should apply individually using the Application Procedure for Individual Students.

 Note: The application must be submitted at least six to eight weeks before proposed travel.
 Applications received less than two weeks before travel will not be considered.
 Specific application instructions including templates and FAQs can be found at the GPS Alliance Travel Approval website.